 Each drawing that forms the basis of the prints shows two overlapping views of the same object: a “positive view,” of the object looking up from the earth, and a “negative view,” of the object looking down on the earth.
 Many of them also incorporate astronomical-specific mathematical information, lending a deceptive simplicity to the elegance of the work.
 Mabari’s choice to infuse the original drawings onto aluminum reflects not only the metal’s historical significance to aerospace engineering, but also the fact that aluminum, often associated with technological advancement and heavy industry, is a naturally occurring element across the universe.

 In coordination with the new body of work, Mabari has also curated the essays for Space, the companion book to The Light of Space, which comprises a thoughtful collection of 15 original written works from a diverse range of writers from varied practices.
 Each author’s work is paired with images from multiple artists selected by Andi Campognone, Museum Director and Senior Curator for Lancaster Museum of Art and History (MOAH).
-Books will be available through Bart’s Books in Ojai.
+Books are available through Amazon.